jordan5226/LiveRTMP/README.md

 # LiveRTMP
 A simple demo for pushing RTMP stream, using OpenCV + FFmpeg + Qt.
 The video/audio source can be from a webcam or RTSP stream.
+The RTMP stream destination can be nginx-rtmp, crtmpserver, etc.

 # Environment Configuration
 ***Visual Studio 2019***